uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

        functionality, for example, ``common`` for key concepts related to table types (e.g., ``table``, ``table_metadata``, ``data_layout`` classes).
-For entities that have the ``_table`` suffix in their names, the related header file shall not contain this suffix in its name - for example, ``homogen`` for ``homogen_table`` class.
+For entities that have the ``_table`` suffix in their names, the related header file shall not contain this suffix in its name, for example, ``homogen`` for ``homogen_table`` class.

    * - ``oneapi/dal/io/%FILE%.hpp``